RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Introduction

-Based on the aforementioned priors and insights, we propose \textbf{RealOSR}, a single-step denoising diffusion model designed to handle Real-ODISR task.
+Based on the aforementioned priors and insights, we propose \textbf{RealOSR}, a one-step denoising diffusion model designed to handle Real-ODISR task.
 Specifically, our method introduces the following key innovations: (1) \textbf{Integration of Real-World Degradation}: We incorporate real-world degradation into the ODISR task by developing degradation-aligned LR-HR image pairs for training and evaluation, ensuring that our model is trained and tested under conditions closely matching real-world scenarios.
-(2) \textbf{Latent Unfolding Guidance Module}: We present a deep unfolding-guided module that leverages degradation constraints as priors to guide the generation process at the latent space.
-This module enhances the model's ability to adapt to specific degradation characteristics, improving the overall quality of the reconstructed images.
-(3) \textbf{Efficient Single-Step Sampling}: Our framework employs an efficient diffusion-based super-resolution method that utilizes single-step sampling, significantly reducing inference time.
-This efficiency not only accelerates processing but also makes our algorithm suitable for real-world applications where timely results are crucial.
+(2) \textbf{Latent Gradient Alignment Routing}: We propose a novel latent-space guidance module that simulates degradation-aware optimization dynamics by routing gradient-aligned information through the hierarchical feature spaces of the denoising UNet.
+Instead of relying on explicit pixel-space, we leverage rich semantic and multi-scale features in the denoising UNet, effectively improving the fidelity and perceptual quality of the reconstructed images.
+(3) \textbf{Efficient Condition Guidance within One-Step Sampling}: RealOSR employs an efficient diffusion-based SR model that integrates condition guidance in one-step sampling, significantly reducing inference time.
+This efficiency accelerates the processing and makes our method suitable for real-world applications where timely results are crucial (in Fig.~\ref{fig:teaser}).
+To summarize, our contributions are listed as follows: